amyreads/amyreads.github.io/README.md

 ## Welcome to my project!

-This site is still under construction — please come back later :)
+This is my academic website - it will be regularly updated.